pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ![HubSpot page titled 'Select property rules', displaying, among other things, the subheading *Simple validation rules' and the activated checkbox 'Require unique values for this property (0 of 10) . ](../../assets/screens/hubspot/property-rules.png "HubSpot Select property rules")

-Some of these settings cannot be changed after the property has been created.
+Creating the property means that some of the settings here will become fixed and you will not be able to change them anymore.
-Ensure that you have configured the property as described here and then click the :btn:Create: button.
+Verify that you have configured the property as described here and then click the :btn:Create: button.

 Open the pretix backend and navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
 Under "Object mappings", change the first entry or, if you are already using it for a different purpose, click the :btn-icon:fa3-plus: Add mapping: button.